Selling a House Without a Realtor? Here are the Requirements

 4. Holding out for a better offer.
 The old real estate adage states that your first offer is usually your buyer.
 Don’t let that buyer slip away by hoping for a better offer that may never come.

 5. Forgetting the disclosure statement.
-Failure to disclose or overlooking one of the other legal requirements of the sale can be a dealbreaker and even a seller liability.
+Failing to disclose or overlooking one of the other legal requirements of the sale can be a dealbreaker and even a seller liability.
 “The biggest risk is forgetting disclosures,” Miller says.

 6. Failing to follow up on feedback and offers.
 Miller explains that a good agent will follow up with potential buyers.